What is the SER?

 The SER advises the Dutch government and Parliament on social and economic policy.
 It also facilitates agreements.
 Examples are the creation of the Dutch Energy Agreement for Sustainable Growth and various agreements on international responsible business conduct.
 In addition, the SER carries out administrative tasks, for example to promote employee participation.

-- and a fair distribution of income.
+- Promoting sustainable growth and an inclusive society with a fair distribution of income.

 The SER is independent